vyos/vyos-documentation/docs/services/dns-forwarding.rst

   send SERVFAIL when the validation comes up bogus.

-* **log-fail** In this mode, the recursor will attempt to validate all data it retrieves from authoritative servers, regardless of the client’s DNSSEC desires, and will log the validation result.
+* **log-fail** In this mode, the recursor will attempt to validate all data it retrieves from authoritative servers, regardless of the client's DNSSEC desires, and will log the validation result.
 This mode can be used to determine the extra load and amount of possibly bogus answers before turning on full-blown validation.
 Responses to client queries are the same as with